LozanoEdd19/SDK-SAPB1/DataInterfaceAPI(DIAPI)/oStockTransfer.md

-# Documents Object
+# StockTransfer Object
-Documents(oOrders) - ORDR

 ### Description
-Documents is a business object that represents the header data of documents in the Marketing Documents and Receipts module and the Inventory and Production module of SAP Business One application.
+StockTransfer is a business object that represents items to transfer from one warehouse to another.
+This object is part of the Inventory and Production module.

+Source tables: OWTR (ODRF for drafts)

 ### Code
 ```